toretore/toretore.github.com/content/articles/mongrel2.md

 messages back to the server.
 WebSockets is an alternative protocol for two-way communication.
 It's a little more involved than SSE, and getting it to work through Mongrel2 isn't straight forward.

 Mongrel2 supports WebSockets.
 Kind of.
-WebSockets isn't build with HTTP: It pretends to be an HTTP connection at first, which is then "upgraded" to WebSockets.
+WebSockets isn't built with HTTP: It pretends to be an HTTP connection at first, which is then "upgraded" to WebSockets.
 There are many different versions of the WebSockets specification, and Mongrel2 only supports the latest, version 13.
-Mongrel2 will take care of the initial setup of the connection and the WebSockets handshake which "upgrades" the HTTP connection to WebSockets.
+Mongrel2 will take care of (some of) the initial setup of the connection and the WebSockets handshake which upgrades the HTTP connection to WebSockets.
 It will also decode incoming messages for you, but when you want to send something back you have to take care of it yourself.
-This is also how it supports HTTP, but for this article I don't want to get into parsing WebSocket frames so we're going to hack something in place which will take care of it for us. [em-websocket](https://github.com/igrigorik/em-websocket) is a WebSockets implementation for EventMachine, and you can easily start a WS server using it.
+This is also how it supports HTTP, but for this article I don't want to get into creating WebSocket frames so we're going to hack something in place which will take care of it for us. [em-websocket](https://github.com/igrigorik/em-websocket) is a WebSockets implementation for EventMachine, and you can easily start a WS server using it.
 But we want to go through Mongrel2, so we're going to shoehorn it into our Handler.